- Must visit

 Discover the best of Lyon — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Lyon trip today.

-Lyon’s premier fine arts museum, housed in a former abbey near Place des Terreaux.
-Known for strong collections of painting, sculpture, antiquities, and decorative arts.
+Major fine arts museum in a former abbey, with strong collections of painting, sculpture, antiquities, and decorative arts.

-Light dumplings made with pike and panade, usually baked in a rich Nantua crayfish sauce.
-A classic Lyonnais bouchon specialty.
+Light dumplings traditionally made with pike and served with a rich Nantua crayfish sauce, a classic of Lyonnais cuisine.

 Moderate for France: bakeries and bouchons are fair value, while central hotels and fine dining cost more.